darsyn/unboxer/README.md

   string containing the exception message.
 - JSON (objects implementing `JsonSerializable`) which result in the library recursively iterating over the JSON data returned.
-- Doctrine array collections (objects implementing `ArrayCollection`) which result in the library iterating over each of the items inside the collection.
+- Doctrine collections (objects implementing `Collection` interface) which result in the library iterating over each of the items inside the collection.

 Additionally, any user-land object can implement `UnboxableInterface`.
 Similar